Robert Friedman, M.D.

 Back to Top

-CLICK HERE if you would like to attend one of our free cataract seminars at The Eye Associates, or would like to make an appointment for a cataract evaluation today.
+CLICK HERE if you would like to make an appointment for a cataract evaluation today.